License Requirements

 Reporting Banded Migratory Game Birds

 Please report band recoveries on-line or by sending your information to: Bird Banding Lab, 12100 Beach Forest Road, Laurel, MD 20708.
-The call center supporting the 1-800-327-BAND toll-free phone number will be discontinued no later than June 30, 2018, possibly on June 30, 2017.
 People calling this toll-free number will be directed to report their bird bands using the REPORTBAND website (see link above) or by mail.
 We rely heavily on your cooperation in reporting banded birds to help in their management, and we would like to thank you for your continued support in this effort.